ed1868/halfBaked/ReadMe.txt

 Setup Details :

 Note :
-This project is a template and not a full fledge solution for a delivery app.
+This project is not a full fledge solution for a delivery app.
 We also provide solutions for web, if you want a website to be designed you can reach out to us at ainomadsmiami@gmail.com